mattwparas/steel/docs/src/builtins/steel_threads.md

 ### **get-tls**
 Get the value out of the thread local storage slot.
 ### **lock-acquire!**
-Lock the given mutex
+Lock the given mutex.
+Note, this is most likely used as a building block with the `lock!` function.
 ### **lock-release!**
-Unlock the given mutex
+Unlock the given mutex.
 ### **make-tls**
 Creates a thread local storage slot.
 These slots are static, and will _not_ be reclaimed.